Indigo Memories and Mysteries - a contemporary STEM about Monarchs, Memories, and Baking

 Indigo Winkler helps her Dad run the most popular bakery in town.
-She is determined to add to her stamp club, block out the gum poppers, knuckle crackers, and keyboard tappers of the world, and sign up for Winterfest; the annual giving day in town, all while trying to navigate what it means to grow up.
+She is determined to block out the gum poppers, knuckle crackers, and keyboard tappers of the world, and sign up for Winterfest; the annual giving day in town, all while trying to navigate what it means to grow up.
 Without her mother around she is nothing but confused.
-When discovers a secret message on her latest collection and finds out about a wildfire in California that is racing toward Zoey, her best friend, she will need to piece together the message, find a way to save her best friend, and put her Winterfest scheme in action- which she first has less than two weeks to come up with.
+When discovers a secret message on her latest collection and finds out about a wildfire in California that is racing toward Victoria, her best friend, she will need to piece together the message, find a way to save her best friend, and put her Winterfest scheme in action- which she first has less than two weeks to come up with.

 Here are some best practices for reaching out to a potential CP:

 - Include the link to your own CP Match profile!
 You can find it on your Dashboard.
 Don't have one yet?
 What are you waiting for?
 Anyone with a WriteOnCon.org account can make one!

 - Introduce yourself a little, and say what appealed to you about their listing.

 - Respect what's listed here in their profile.
 They took the time to fill it out, and they've included this information for a reason.
 Don't send a message about a book they specifically say is a Hard No, for example.